addisonmartin/share-the-food/README.md

 ## Contributing

 Contributions are welcomed, and needed!
-All contributions must be submited through a pull request on Github.
+All contributions must be submitted through a pull request on Github.
 All changes will be published under the GNU GPU v3 license, as this is what the project is licensed under.

-Also see the list of [project contributors.](https://github.com/addisonmartin/share-the-food/contributors)
+Also, see the list of [project contributors.](https://github.com/addisonmartin/share-the-food/contributors)

 ## License